bewards/tech-blog-grav/pages/01.blog/creating-a-bootstrap-modal-with-sitecore-sxa/item.md

 ```

 ## Duplicate the SXA Promo Component
-Our Modal Component needs to have a new Sitecore interface template created with Fields that will be different from other OOTB Components, such as the Promo.
+Our Modal Component needs to have a new Sitecore interface template created with Fields that will be different from other OOTB Components.
+Navigate to the SXA Promo Rendering, right-click and run the built-in `Scripts > Clone Rendering` PowerShell script from the context menu.